 My professional painting journey began in 1986 when I started exhibiting my watercolours.
 Over the years, almost 600 of my original paintings have found their way into private and corporate art collections in nineteen countries.
-Today, my favourite subjects include dramatic scenery and close-up details of Nature, especially flowers and stones of all descriptions.
-I like to think my paintings capture moments of tranquility and encourage viewers to pause and reflect on the astonishing but fragile beauty of our world.
+My paintings capture moments of tranquility and encourage viewers to pause and reflect on the astonishing but fragile beauty of our world.
+Favourite subjects include dramatic scenery and close-up details of Nature, especially flowers and stones of all descriptions.

-I grew up near Algonquin Park in northern Ontario, Canada and since then have been privileged to explore wilderness landscapes throughout North America and abroad.
+I grew up near Algonquin Park in northern Ontario, Canada and, as an adult, have been privileged to explore wilderness landscapes throughout North America and abroad.
 My husband and I lead active lives in which gardening, hiking, snowmobiling, ATVing, motorcycling and RV touring provide unique inspiration for my artwork.